francielizanon/agios/README.md

 - “AGIOS: Application-Guided I/O Scheduling for Parallel File Systems”.
 In Parallel and Distributed Systems (ICPADS), 2013 International Conference on.
 IEEE. http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6808156

-AGIOS was developped with support from the:
+AGIOS was developed with support from the:

 - Federal University of Rio Grande do Sul (UFRGS), Brazil;

-- Laboratoire d'Informatique de Grenoble (LIG), Inria, CNRS, University of Grenoble and Grenoble INP;
+- Laboratoire d'Informatique de Grenoble (LIG), Inria, CNRS, University of Grenoble Alpes and Grenoble INP;

 - Federal University of Santa Catarina (UFRGS), Brazil.